KRFOSS/kali-docs/general-use/hidpi/index.md

 kali@kali:~$ xfconf-query -c xsettings -p /Gdk/WindowScalingFactor -n -t 'int' -s 2
 ```

+The quickest way to clean up any left over artifacts is to now log out and in again.

 #### Qt apps

 Some apps, such as [qterminal](https://packages.debian.org/testing/qterminal), don't use the scale factor explained before, so they need to be configure separately.
 To do so, you need to set the following environmental variables in the `~/.xsessionrc` file: